morpheuslord/HackBot/README.md

 - `quit_bot`: This is used to quit the chat application
 - `bot_banner`: Prints the default bots banner.
 - `contact_dev`: Provides my contact information.
-- `save_chat`: Saves the current sessions interactions.
+- `save_chat`: Saves the current session interactions.
 - `vuln_analysis`: Does a Vuln analysis using the scan data or log file.
 - `static_code_analysis`: Does a Static code analysis using the scan data or log file.